Estimating a probability mass function with unknown labels: The model, the data and the estimators

 \subsection{Sieved estimation in the extended model}

-As well as the ``the exten\-ded-model MLE'', we will also study a modification of the latter which we call the ``sieved MLE''.
-This is the maximum likelihood estimator in a \emph{truncated} (thus sieved) version of the \emph{extended} model, but we propose its use precisely when the \emph{basic} model is thought to be true.

 In applications, maximization of the likelihood can be computationally very demanding.
-It is not clear in advance how many components of the maximum likelihood estimate of $\theta$ are positive; and situations when a maximum likelihood estimate does not exist within the basic model can be common.
-It has been shown \cite[Theorem 1]{orlitsky:santhanam:viswanathan:zhang:2004} that a maximum likelihood estimate does always exist, and always has finite support, if we extend the model to allow the existence of a ``blob'' of probability belonging to continuously many species, each individually comprising a proportion $0$ of the entire population of animals.
-The parameter $\theta=(\theta_1,\theta_2,\dots)$ in the \emph{extended} model now only satisfies $\sum_\alpha \theta_\alpha \le 1$; the total probability in the blob is $\theta_0=1-\sum_\alpha \theta_\alpha$.
-For $\alpha\ge 1$, $\theta_\alpha$ is the probability of the $\alpha$th most frequent species outside the blob.
-In the extended model, whenever an animal is drawn from ``the blob'', it represents a new species in the sample, which is only observed exactly once.
-Thus when $\theta_0>0$ and $n$ is large, the observed partition $N$ tends to terminate in a long sequence of components $N_i$ all equal to $1$, many if not most of them -- in the long run, in number about $\theta_0 n$ of them -- corresponding to species in the blob.
+In the extended model, the parameter $\theta=(\theta_1,\theta_2,\dots)$ satisfies $\sum_\alpha \theta_\alpha \le 1$, and the total probability in the blob is $\theta_0=1-\sum_{\alpha\geq 1} \theta_\alpha$.
+Whenever an animal is drawn from ``the blob'', it represents a new species in the sample, which is only observed exactly once.
+Thus when $\theta_0>0$ and $n$ is large, the observed partition $N$ tends to terminate in a long sequence of components $N_i$ all equal to $1$, many if not most of them -- in the long run, on average $\theta_0 n$ of them -- corresponding to species in the blob.

 A possibly clever strategy for the \emph{basic} model would be to truncate the vector $\theta$ at some finite number of components.
 If however the true ordered probability mass function $\theta$ has a very slowly decreasing tail, truncation at too low a level might badly spoil the estimate.
 This possibility can be made less harmful by not truncating the original model, but truncating the extended model.
-Thus the parameter is taken to be $\widetilde\theta=(\theta_1,\dots,\theta_k)$ where $k<\infty$ and $\sum_1^k \theta_\alpha\le 1$, and the probability deficit $\theta_0=1-\sum_1^k \theta_\alpha$ is supposed to be spread ``infinitely thinly'' over ``continuously many'' remaining species.
+Thus the parameter is taken to be $\widetilde\theta=(\theta_1,\dots,\theta_k)$ where $k<\infty$ and $\sum_{\alpha=1}^k \theta_\alpha\le 1$, and the probability deficit $\theta_0=1-\sum_{\alpha=1}^k \theta_\alpha$ is supposed to be spread ``infinitely thinly'' over ``continuously many'' remaining species.